rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 }
 ```

-Resolving a module is also one of async tasks.
+Module resolving is also one of async tasks.

 ### Common Types